Summer BBQ Series: How to Grill the Perfect Steak

 What’s the best cut of meat for grilling?

 A good steak starts with a good cut of meat.
-We spoke to our chef Robert Morales to get his insider tips on the best cuts of meat for grilling.
+We spoke to our chef, Robert Morales, to get his insider tips on the best cuts of meat for grilling.

 chef-Robert-prepping